Nancypatel1103/ComplianceClient/External_Authentication/external-authentication.md

    ![image-27](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/1f5ad980-1fae-4958-8e52-e4a755e6efce)

-2. Open a new window where you’ll find a link.
-Visit the link and click cancel.
+2. Open a new window where you will find a link.
+Copy that link and open it in another browser.
+And after copying it close the popup here by clicking cancel.

    ![image-32](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/babfd40e-94bb-4049-9a04-85315b689f69)